All Products

 PARTITION (sale_date= '202001',region = 'beijing') PARTITION (sale_date= '202002',region = 'beijing');

--- Run the following statement to drop multi-level partitions in a batch.
-The two matching conditions have an OR relationship.
-All partitions where sale_date is less than '201911' or region is 'beijing' are dropped.
+-- Run the following statement to delete partitions from the multi-level partitioned table in batches.
+The two matching conditions are combined using the OR logical operator.
+All partitions where sale_date is less than 201911 or region is beijing are deleted.

 ALTER TABLE region_sale_detail DROP IF EXISTS PARTITION(sale_date < '201911'),PARTITION(region = 'beijing');

--- To drop partitions where sale_date is less than '201911' and region is 'beijing', use the following method.
+-- To delete partitions where sale_date is less than 201911 and region is beijing, use the following method.

 ALTER TABLE region_sale_detail DROP IF EXISTS PARTITION(sale_date < '201911', region = 'beijing');

-When you drop multi-level partitions in a batch, you cannot create a combined condition based on multiple partition key columns in a single partition filter clause.
-The following statement returns the error FAILED: ODPS-0130071:[1,82] Semantic analysis exception - invalid column reference region, partition expression must have one and only one column reference.
+When you delete partitions from a multi-level partitioned table in a batch operation, you cannot create a composite condition based on multiple partition key columns in a partition filter clause to match partitions.
+The following statement returns an error message: FAILED: ODPS-0130071:[1,82] Semantic analysis exception - invalid column reference region, partition expression must have one and only one column reference.

 -- A partition filter clause can access only one partition key column.
 The following statement returns an error.